spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

    .. image:: /static/3/web_mapping_with_qgis2web/images/15.png
       :align: center

-16. Let's add a base layer for Geo-referencing, ``Stamen Watercolor`` would be a nice background map for this project, to add the layer select :menuselection:`Web --> QuickMapServises --> Stamen --> Stamen Watercolor`.
+16. Let's add a base layer for Geo-referencing, ``Stamen Watercolor`` would be a nice background map for this project, to add the layer select :menuselection:`Web --> QuickMapServices --> Stamen --> Stamen Watercolor`.
 To know more about this plugin visit :doc:`using_plugins` tutorials.

    .. image:: /static/3/web_mapping_with_qgis2web/images/16.png
       :align: center

 17. Our map is now ready.
 This is a good time to save our work.
-Click on the :guilabel:`Save Project` icon in toolbar or go-to
-    :menuselection:`Project --> Save`.
-Enter ``Airports`` as the name of the project.
+Click on the :guilabel:`Save Project` icon in toolbar and Enter ``Airports`` as the name of the project.

    .. image:: /static/3/web_mapping_with_qgis2web/images/17.png
       :align: center

 18. Now we are ready to export our project to a web map.
-Install the ``qgis2web`` plugin by going to :menuselection:`Plugins --> Manage and Install Plugin` (See :doc:`using_plugins` for more details on installing plugins in QGIS).
+Install the **qgis2web** plugin by going to :menuselection:`Plugins --> Manage and Install Plugin` (See :doc:`using_plugins` for more details on installing plugins in QGIS).
 Once the plugin is installed, go to :menuselection:`Web --> qgis2web --> Create a web map`.